Hadipiano94/First_HTML_Website/README.md

 # First_HTML_Website
-first time coding HTML and CSS. simple website with 3 pages
+first time coding HTML and CSS. simple website with 3 pages, clickable pictures and links and some other websites links.

 Home Page: